-All students are given an ATL grade of 3 upon entering the classroom, which represents a satisfactory attitude to learning.
+All students are given an Attitude to Learning ("ATL") grade of 3 upon entering the classroom, which represents a satisfactory ATL.
 If a student performs well in the lesson, the teacher will award a score of 4 or 5, which represents good or excellent performance, and this generates points within our reward system.

-If a student breaks one of the RTL rules:
+If a student breaks one of the "RTL" rules:

-- A verbal warning will be given by the teacher. - If disruptive behaviour continues, another warning will be given, and the teacher will mark the register to show a second warning has been given. - If a student continues to be disruptive, the student will be sent from the classroom to the Ready to Learn (RTL) room.
-The student will remain there for the rest of the period and also the next lesson (this will include break or lunch time).
-An after-College detention will be set for the following day from 3.15-4.15pm.
-If the student is sent to the RTL room during period 4, then the student will return to the RTL room for period 1 the next day and stay in the RTL room for break. - Students who refuse to go to the RTL room will receive a one-day Fixed Term Exclusion (FTE). - The student, together with parents/carers, will then need to attend a reintegration meeting before starting back to College. - The student will need to complete his/her time in the RTL room upon returning to College.

-In the case of a very severe incident (for example, violent behaviour), this process is bypassed and dealt with by the Senior Leadership Team.
+- A verbal warning will be given by the teacher. - If disruptive behaviour continues, another warning will be given, and the teacher will mark the register to show a second warning has been given. - If a student continues to be disruptive, the student will be sent from the classroom to the "RTL" room.
+The student will remain there for the rest of the period and the next break, transition or lunch period.
+In addition an after-College detention will be set for the following day from 3.15-4.15pm. - Students who refuse to go to the "RTL" room will receive a one-day Fixed Term Exclusion ("FTE"). - The student, together with parents/carers, will then need to attend a reintegration meeting before starting back to College. - The student will need to complete his/her time in the "RTL" room upon returning to College.
+In the case of a very severe incident (for example, violent behaviour, deliberate breaking of the COVID rules), this process is bypassed and dealt with by the Senior Leadership Team.